gluster/gluster-kubernetes/docs/examples/gluster-s3-storage-template/README.md

-# Gluster S3 docker container using template
+# Gluster S3 object storage as native app. on OpenShift

 ## Prerequisites